Submission & Peer Review

 Submissions may be returned to authors for queries, and will not be seen by our Editorial Board or peer reviewers until they pass this quality control check.

-The Editor-in-Chief is responsible for conducting the peer-review process and for the final decision on the submitted article.
-To learn more about the Peer-Review Process please click here.
+The Editor-in-Chief is responsible for conducting the Peer-Review Process and for the final decision on the submitted article.

 In case the journal operates double-blind peer review, you must remove all the author details, alongside any funding details and acknowledgements that could identify the author.
 All this information can be provided in a separate document during the submission.

 We encourage authors to provide their ORCiD IDs when submitting a manuscript.
-See this page for information and guidance about ORCiD.
-Find out more about ORCiD by clicking here.
+For more information, visit the Official ORCiD page.